MicrosoftDocs/SupportArticles-docs/support/windows-server/backup-and-storage/troubleshoot-data-corruption-and-disk-errors.md

 - Update third-party storage drivers or firmware.

 - Switching to different types of drivers.
-For example, a RAID controller or monolithic drivers.
+For example, RAID controller drivers or monolithic drivers.

 - Rearrange hardware into various combinations.